- Create custom maps

 - Draw data in the dataset editor

-- Overview: Conceptual explanations of the map components and workflows in Mapbox Studio.
+- Guides: Conceptual explanations of the map components and workflows in Mapbox Studio.

 - Examples: A collection of style examples you can browse and add to your account.